World sea freight: back to normal after two years of madness

 More boats for less goods to transport: this will be the equation to solve for carriers, also faced with soaring energy prices.
 CMA CGM spent an additional $822 million on energy in the third quarter compared to last year.

-Also, “uncertainty is very high” for next year, even if certain positive signals, such as “inflation which is calming down”, make feel “a light breeze of optimism” which could make 2023 “less complicated than expected,” says Barillas.
+Also, “uncertainty is very high” for next year, even if certain positive signals, such as “inflation which is calming down”, make feel “a light breeze of optimism” which might make 2023 “less complicated than expected,” says Barillas.
 “The first quarter will be the barometer for the year to come,” he ventures.

 Leslie FAUVEL/AFP